© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Hodgeston Moated Site is a scheduled monument protected by Cadw under reference PE246.
 View the official record →

-Hodgeston Moated Site is a medieval domestic settlement located in Pembrokeshire, Wales, comprising a moated enclosure that represents a form of defensive residence typical of the medieval period.
+Hodgeston Moated Site is a medieval domestic settlement located in Pembrokeshire, Wales, designated as a scheduled ancient monument under the reference PE246.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE246.

 Hodgeston Moated Site dates from the medieval period, and is classified as a moated site.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Hodgeston Moated Site is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is PE246.